dse/display-module-fonts/README.md

 # Display Module Fonts

-Fonts to replicate LCD character displays, most of which are driven by HD44780 or compatible ICs.
+Fonts to replicate LCD character displays driven by HD44780 or compatible ICs, which appear to be the vast majority of them.

 All characters are in their proper Unicode codepoints, whereas in the IC controllers there's a character or two in non-standard character code positions.

-In addition to printable ASCII, each font has the following
+In addition to printable ASCII (0x20–0x7e), each font has the following characters:
-characters:

 -   U+2588 FULL BLOCK - useful as a backing layer or cursor.
--   U+2192 RIGHTWARDS ARROW - included in code 0x7E, in lieu of tilde.
+-   U+2192 RIGHTWARDS ARROW - included in code 0x7e, in lieu of tilde.
--   U+2190 LEFTWARDS ARROW - included in code 0x7F.
+-   U+2190 LEFTWARDS ARROW - included in code 0x7f.

-All fonts also include U+007E TILDE.
-One of the variants had one.
+All fonts also include U+007E TILDE, whereas only one of the ICs had one.

 ## Variants